-Information in this report relating to Exploration Results and all geological work on Co-O Mineral Resources, Royal Crowne Vein has been reviewed by Mr James Llorca and is based on information compiled by Philsaga Mining Corporation's Co-O mine-site and technical exploration personnel.
+Information in this report relating to Exploration Results and all geological work on Co-O Mineral Resources has been reviewed by Mr James Llorca.
+It is based on information compiled by Philsaga Mining Corporation's Co-O mine site and technical exploration personnel.
 Mr Llorca is a Fellow of The Australian Institute of Geoscientists, a Fellow of the Australasian Institute of Mining and Metallurgy, and a Chartered Professional in Geology with the AusIMM.
-Mr Llorca is General Manager - Geology and Resources and is a full-time employee of Medusa Mining Ltd, and is entitled to participate in the company's short and long term incentive plan, details of which are included in Medusa's 2021 Remuneration Report.
-Mr. Llorca has more than 40 years of sufficient experience, which is relevant to the styles of mineralisation and type of deposit under consideration and to the activities for which he is undertaking to qualify as a "Competent Person" as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves."
+Mr Llorca is the General Manager of Geology and Resources and is a full-time employee of X64, and is entitled to participate in the company's short and long-term incentive plan, details of which are included in X64's 2022 Remuneration Report.
+Mr Llorca has more than 40 years of sufficient experience, which is relevant to the styles of mineralisation and type of deposit under consideration and to the activities for which he is undertaking to qualify as a "Competent Person" as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves."
 Mr Llorca consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.